 No matter what stage of proceedings you are at – whether you have not yet secured representation or are unhappy with your existing criminal defence lawyers – we can help.

-Get in touch with our experienced drug conspiracy solicitors now by using the contact form on the right, or calling one of the following numbers:
+Get in touch with our experienced drug conspiracy solicitors now by using our simple contact form to request a call back or calling one of the following numbers:

 0333 009 5966 – for standard enquiries during office hours

 07711 627048 – for 24/7 emergency support including police station representation

 What is the definition of “conspiracy to supply class C drugs”?

 A criminal conspiracy is where two or more people plan a course of action that, if carried out, would result in a criminal offence or offences being committed.
 Conspiracy to supply class C drugs is therefore planning or carrying out actions that contribute or are intended to contribute to the supply of class C drugs.

 A key point is that you do not need to directly carry out criminal activity to be charged with conspiracy to supply class C drugs.
 Even if the actions you yourself commit are not inherently criminal, if they contribute to the supply of illegal drugs, you can still be prosecuted.

 For example, if you arrange for a car to be driven to collect a shipment of anabolic steroids, you could still be charged, even through driving a car in and of itself is not illegal.

 Under what circumstances might you be prosecuted for conspiracy to supply class C drugs?